jjwall/jjwall.github.io/writings/blog/2025/reclaiming-my-scottish-soul.md

 <i>March 31st, 2025</i>

 #### Introduction
-> I speak a lineage written in <b>names</b>: <b>John</b>, <b>Bruce</b>, <b>Nicholas Jesse</b>... names shared between father and son, uncle and newphew.
+> I speak a lineage written in <b>names</b>: <b>John</b>, <b>Bruce</b>, <b>Nicholas Jesse</b>... names shared between father and son, uncle and nephew.
 In my brother John I hear an ancient namesake—<b>Sir John Wallace</b>'s blood calling out to us.
 In Uncle Bruce, the name of <b>the Bruce</b> lives on, a steady drumbeat of courage.
 And through my father <b>Nicholas Jesse</b> and his namesake, my cousin <b>Nicholas Jesse II</b>, I witness a name passed like a torch from one generation to the next.
 Together, these names form the opening chord of my family's saga, ringing with reverence, rebellion, and <b>freedom</b>.

 My paternal grandfather, <i>James Eugene Wallace</i>—known as "Jim" to friends, "Dude" to his sons, and "Grandpa Dude" to us, his grandsons—was a devoted scholar to our family lineage.

-As I begun to find out later in life, <i>James “Grandpa Dude” Wallace</i>, with whom my middle name, <i>James</i>, is named after—worked hand-in-hand with the <i>Family Tree Center</i> of <i>The Church of Jesus Christ of Latter-day Saints</i> to diligently track our family’s paternal heritage.
+As I came to find out later in life, <i>James “Grandpa Dude” Wallace</i>, with whom my middle name, <i>James</i>, is named after—worked hand-in-hand with the <i>Family Tree Center</i> of <i>The Church of Jesus Christ of Latter-day Saints</i> to diligently track our family’s paternal heritage.

 #### On Blood & Fire
 As it was truly all men who dominated my father’s side of the family, my grandfather, father, and uncle helped to raise the three boys in the family between my brother, my cousin, and myself—through the strategy of blood & fire, if you will.